temporalio/temporal-learning/docs/tutorials/java/audiobook/index.md

 ## Prerequisites

-You can build the project by following this tutorial or, if you're feeling impatient, just grab the ready-to-go source from its [GitHub repo](https://github.com/temporalio/build-audiobook-java).
+You can build the project by following this tutorial, or just grab the ready-to-go source from its [GitHub repo](https://github.com/temporalio/build-audiobook-java).
 This repository has the full source code and can serve as a guide or a fallback if you encounter issues when working through this tutorial.
 If you want to play first and explore later, you can come back and read through the how-to and background.
 Here's what you need to get going: